Prox-C/Prox-C/README.md

 ### <img src="/assets/info.png" width="16"> About me

 Hello world!
-I am **Amadeus Gravoso**, a 19 year old software engineer aspirant based in the Philippines.
+I am **Amadeus Gravoso**, a 19 year old software engineer aspirant and creative visual designer based in the Philippines.
 I am:

 - *A goal-oriented and eager-to-learn undergrad student with a passion for computers and all things tech*.